viktorcessan/CostAnalysis/fixes.md

 - Fix team dependency costs:
   - Direct meeting costs
   - Indirect meeting costs
-  - Cost of opporutnity: sum of indirect + direct + lost efficiency
+  - Cost of opporutnity
   - Efficiency costs
 - Fix LLM templates: One per type: base, target, team dependency. for base and target, make it depend on team or ticket.
-Be sure math matches results in chatgpt
+Be sure that math matches results in chatgpt (still needed to be tested further: i've tried some scenarios, but not all)

 To do:

 - Fix hierarchy levels: put restrictions in relation to the number of teams
-- Fix formula accordeons
 - In base and target, the input boxes arrows hide some of the units.
-- From target, add hourly rate for the ticket system